fenner/ipv6-mibs-historic/README.md

-This causes an unclear situation when simply looking at MIB repositories, so we are simply republishing these documents with the SMI syntax changed to obsolete.
+This causes an unclear situation when simply looking at MIB repositories, so we are simply republishing these MIB modules with the SMI syntax changed to obsolete.

 # Historic IPV6-TC